bismuthfoundation/mining-algos/temp/Readme.md

 # Bismuth Mining Evolution

 On October 8, 2018 (block height 854,660) a new and novel mining algorithm was introduced on the Bismuth network.
 Previously the Bismuth mining algorithm was computationally expensive, but required little memory.
-In order to make the new mining algorithm more resistant to FPGAs and ASICs, a requirement to hold a 1GB random binary file in memory was introduced, as illustrated in the chart below:
+In order to make the new mining algorithm more resistant to FPGAs and ASICs, a requirement to hold a 1GB random binary file in memory was introduced, as illustrated with the yellow boxes in the chart below:

 <img src="Bismuth-anneal.jpg" alt="New Bismuth mining algo">